ArcLoRaM/ArcLoRaM-Hub/README.md

 Contact Information:
 -simlanglais@gmail.com

 You're very welcome to fork and use this code freely.
 Pull requests are also desirable.
-I am no longer working in this project, but my university might pursue its development.
+I'm still involved in the project.